What Supreme Court rejection of student loan relief means

 “We’re going to see a reduction in the average credit scores across the country,” he adds, and student loan default rates could reach levels higher than after the Great Recession.

 And it’s not like a legal challenge, or even a legal defeat, should have been a huge surprise.
-Trump administration lawyers had advised in 2020 that the Executive branch couldn’t forgive student loans.
+Trump administration lawyers had advised in 2020 that the executive branch couldn’t forgive student loans.

 “Lawyers that worked for the Biden administration knew, or should have known, that where we are today is probably where we would end up,” says Mr. Pelletier.
 “My concern is, did people rely on this and make decisions that are going to hurt them economically?”